 Meanwhile, data from the LBS study indicates that after entertainment and shopping, travel (23%), photography (22%), and sports (19%) apps are the next-most popular of the app categories identified in terms of current use.

 About the Data: Mobile Life surveys 48,000 consumers in 58 different markets including: Argentina, Australia, Belgium, Brazil, Cameroon, Canada, Chile, China, Colombia, CoteD’Ivoire, CzechRepublic, Denmark, Egypt, Finland, France, Germany, Ghana, Greece, HongKong, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Kenya, Malaysia, Mexico, Netherlands, NewZealand, Nigeria, Norway, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Saudi Arabia, Senegal, Singapore, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Tanzania, Thailand, Turkey, UAE, Uganda, UK, Ukraine, USA, and Vietnam.
 The fieldword was undertaken in all markets between November 2011 and January 2012.

-Topics: Analytics & Automated, Asia-Pacific, Email, Local & Directories / Small Biz, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Personalization, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom
+Topics: Analytics & Automated, Asia-Pacific, Data-driven, Email, Local & Directories / Small Biz, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Personalization, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.